kellnerd/gsoc-proposal/README.md

 The only remaining features that are still ahead of BookBrainz are cover art and seeding with data from the [DNB API](https://www.dnb.de/EN/sru) (MARC 21 XML records!), as collections and series have since been implemented in BookBrainz.
 After all these years I've learned a lot and consider my old code unmaintainable, so I'm looking forward to this GSoC project and finally migrate all the data from my database into BookBrainz!

+## Practical Requirements

+> What computer(s) do you have available for working on your SoC project?

+I have a custom built desktop PC with AMD Ryzen 5 2600 CPU, Nvidia GeForce GTX 1660 Ti GPU, 16 GB of RAM and 1 TB SSD which is running Manjaro Linux (and Windows 10).

-> How much time do you have available, and how would you plan to use it?
+> How much time do you have available per week, and how would you plan to use it?

 Since I will write my master thesis this summer, I plan to have about 15 hours per week available for GSoC.
 There might be weeks during which I will be less available, but I think I can compensate the time during other weeks or over the weekend.